rhadp-example-repos/automotive-image-builder/README.md

   with your custom ones by putting them in a directory called "/some/dir/distro" and passing `--include /some/dir` on the argument list.

-Additionally, there a a variety of variables supported that modifies how the manifest works.
-These can be defined either in your manifest using the "mpp-var" block at the top, or by specifying them on the command-line like this:

-* `--define VAR=VALUE`: Sets the variable to the specified value, which is a yaml value.

-* `--define-file PATH`: Loads variables from a yaml dict in a file, where the keys are variable names.

-* `--extend-define VAR=VALUE`: Similar to `--define`, but this is only useable for list-based variable and will extend the list already in the variable (or start a new list if it is unset).
-This support specifying either a list value or just a plain item value.

 When the manifest has been composed, the generated osbuild json file can contain several types of things that can be build.
 For example, it can generate both raw image files and qcow2 files.
 When building you need to the `--export` option to select what you want to build.
 The available exports